bbauska/meta-react-basics/README.md

 implementations of working with modules in JavaScript.

-The examples given in this reading are there just to make it easier to comprehend what is happening in React apps that you\'ll be building in this course.
+The examples given in this reading are there just to make it easier to comprehend what is happening in React apps that you&apos;ll be building in this course.

 The intent of this reading was just to get you familiar with the most